IBJunior/postman-demo/README.md

 ## EN

-This repo contains some APIs used by an article posted on <a href="">my LinkedIn</a>
+This repo contains some APIs used by an article posted on <a href="https://www.linkedin.com/pulse/testez-efficacement-vos-api-avec-postman-gr%C3%A2ce-%C3%A0-ces-ibrahim-junior/">my LinkedIn</a>
 to showcase some important features of postman.

 ## FR

-Ce repo contient quelques API utilisées par un article publié sur <a href="">mon LinkedIn</a>
+Ce repo contient quelques API utilisées par un article publié sur <a href="https://www.linkedin.com/pulse/testez-efficacement-vos-api-avec-postman-gr%C3%A2ce-%C3%A0-ces-ibrahim-junior/">mon LinkedIn</a>
 pour démontrer quelques fonctionnalités importantes de postman

 ## Lists des API / APIs List